Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 “We Can’t Talk About Marijuana Growing”

 He based his fear on the infamous 1989 nationwide Operation Green Merchant federal raid on hydroponics stores and other grow op-related businesses that advertised in High Times magazine.
-If a nutrients manufacturer even just mentions marijuana growing, Brooks falsely claimed, “the government can charge the company with being a marijuana cultivation co-conspirator.”
+If a nutrients manufacturer even just mentions marijuana growing, Brooks claimed, “the government can charge the company with being a marijuana cultivation co-conspirator.”

 Funny thing is, extensive review of legal cases and public records reveals no nutrients manufacturer has ever been prosecuted solely for making nutrients sold unknowingly by grow stores to marijuana growers.